eigerco/pallet-move/doc/stdlib-doc.md

 A simple example can be found in this [pull request](https://github.com/eigerco/move-stdlib/pull/5).

-## Updates containing adding or changing native functions
+## Updates that add native functions

 Adding new native functions to the standard library requires the implementation of a function body in Rust within the MoveVM code.